bpostlethwaite/fileswap-stream/README.md

 # fileswap-stream

 Write to a writable file-stream that swaps out it's underlying file resources according to swapper and naming functions.
-This can be used for a persistent log stream - just stream to it 24/7 and let it swap out to new files whenever you trigger it to.
+This can be used for a persistent log or data stream - just stream to it 24/7 and let it swap out to new files whenever you trigger it to.

 Under-the-hood the function `swapper` is repeatedly called every `tdelta` milliseconds and its return value is checked against the previous value.
 When the return value changes, the underlying file resource being written to is swapped out with a new name given by `namer`.
 In this way the fileswap could be controlled by anything, such as time, network or CPU heat.
-So long as the function is syncronous!
+So long as the function is `swapper` syncronous!
 Though, async functionality can be added.

 ## Example 1 - normal operation